axoflow/axosyslog-core-docs/content/filterx/filterx-otel/_index.md

 ## otel_scope reference {#otel-scope-reference}

 Describes the [instrumentation scope](https://opentelemetry.io/docs/concepts/instrumentation-scope/) that sent the message.
-It may contain simple key-value pairs (string or integers), but also arbitrary nested objects, such as lists and arrays.
+It may contain simple key-value pairs (strings or integers), but also arbitrary nested objects, such as lists and arrays.
 It usually contains a `name` and a `version` field.

 <!-- https://github.com/open-telemetry/opentelemetry-proto/blob/main/opentelemetry/proto/common/v1/common.proto -->